The BookMooch Experience

 After our profile was edited, we fixed it back to its previous glory and added there a message to the administration:

-TO BOOKMOOCH STAFF: Next time you edit profiles without without permission, please contact the profile owner first and make sure that you know what you are doing.
+TO BOOKMOOCH STAFF: Next time you edit profiles without permission, please contact the profile owner first and make sure that you know what you are doing.
 That is common courtesy.
 Thank you

 That was probably too much, because the next day the account was placed under “vacation” and soon after that, the profile had been emptied.
 Functions for editing profile, mooching books and contacting other members had been disabled with the following message: